This will be another FUD-busting post in the two-part series (first part here).

 This would be hilarious if it were true since it would mean NetApp managed to quietly perpetrate the biggest high tech scam in history, fooling customers for 22 years, and somehow managing to become the industry’s #1 storage OS and remain so.

 Because customers are that gullible.

-Well – here are some stats from a single 8040 controller, with 24 drives, doing over 2.7GB/s reads, at well under 1ms latency, so it’s not even stressed.
+Well – here are some stats from a single 8040 controller (not an HA system with at least 2 controllers, I really mean a single controller doing work, not two or more), with 24 drives, doing over 2.7GB/s reads, at well under 1ms latency, so it’s not even stressed.
 Thanks to the Australian team for providing the stats:

 In this example, 2.74GB/s are being read.
 From stable storage, not cache.